spakai/service_mesh_demo/README.md

    ```bash
    docker-compose up --build
    ```
-3. Access the Consul UI at [http://localhost:8500](http://localhost:8500).
+3. Access the Consul UI at [https://localhost:8501](https://localhost:8501).
+Accept the self-signed certificate warning if prompted.
-4. Test Service A by visiting [http://localhost:5000/data](http://localhost:5000/data).
+4. Test Service A by visiting [https://localhost:5000/data](https://localhost:5000/data).
+Use the `ca.pem` file in `certs/` to trust the certificate.
-5. Test Service B which fetches data from Service A via Consul by visiting [http://localhost:5001/fetch](http://localhost:5001/fetch).
+5. Test Service B which fetches data from Service A via Consul by visiting [https://localhost:5001/fetch](https://localhost:5001/fetch).
+It communicates with Service A and Consul using mTLS.

+### TLS certificates

+Self-signed certificates used by the demo are stored in the `certs/` directory.
+The root CA is `ca.pem`.
+Import this certificate into your browser or use the `--cacert` option with curl when accessing the HTTPS endpoints locally.

 ## Services